Celebrate 75 Years of Conservation with Us!

 The twigs, berries, buds, and leaves are all browsed by wildlife.
 Pacific ninebark is very important for pollinators, especially solitary bees who lay their eggs and take shelter for the winter in the hollow stems.
 Pacific ninebark is also a food source for the young of spring azure butterflies, and many birds use it for nesting.

 It is often found in wetlands, but also forms thickets along rivers and in moist forest habitats.
 It can also tolerate some drought.
-Create a dense deciduous screen by growing it in combination with oceanspray and Douglas spirea.
+Create a dense deciduous screen by growing it in combination with oceanspray and Douglas spirea, or a tunnel by planting on both sides of a walkway and pruning its lower branches.
 Best in full sun to part shade.